nxdir-s/gmux/README.md

 ## Installation

-Install GoMux with the following
+GoMux can be installed with the following command

 ```shell
 $ go install github.com/nxdir-s/gomux/cmd/gomux@latest